SysGarcia/Hard-Arias/README.md

 >[!NOTE]
 >Running the Bot:

-Once everything is set up, you can run the bot with:
+>Once everything is set up, you can run the bot with:

-bash

 python bot.py